 Definitely an odd setting for an awards program, especially given that this was also the first Oscar show to be broadcast on television.
 But the International was owned by NBC, who had agreed to fund the inaugural broadcast.
 And NBC’s fees to broadcast the program were especially valuable to Academy of Motion Picture Arts and Sciences, as the film studios had refused to fund an elaborate bi-coastal show.

 The broadcast began 7pm PST and 10 p.m. here, to accommodate the Broadway stars just stepping off the stage.
 Due to staggered entrances, many of the seats at the International were empty for much of the ceremony.

-Among the nominees sitting in the Columbus Circle theater was Best Actress nominee Shirley Booth (at left), who was starring in the Broadway play The Time Of The Cuckoo on 40th and Broadway at the now-demolished Empire Theatre.
+Among the nominees sitting in the Columbus Circle theater was Best Actress nominee Shirley Booth (above), who was starring in the Broadway play The Time Of The Cuckoo on 40th and Broadway at the now-demolished Empire Theatre.
 She won the Oscar for the film version of Come Back, Little Sheba; she had won a Tony Award for the stage version in 1950.